 Many of us have heard of the ‘hammer ponds' of Sussex.
 Intrigued by the term, I investigated and found innumerable references to hammer ponds and hammer woods all over the south-east.
 Most of these lakes are at least partially accessible, and blessed with an abundance of waterfowl and other wildlife: charming places to stop during a tour of the area.
 However, the historical origins of these waters were grimily practical rather than scenic or tranquil.

-This site aims to provide a gazetteer of surviving ponds, and is a much shortened version of my book, Hammer and Furnace Ponds (see Sources), recently updated in the 2012 reprint, available from Pomegranate Press in Lewes: http://www.pomegranate-press.co.uk/sussex/index.html
+This site aims to provide a gazetteer of surviving ponds, and is a much shortened version of my book, Hammer and Furnace Ponds (see Sources), reissued with updates in the 2018 reprint, available from most independent bookshops in the High Weald, and Pomegranate Press in Lewes: http://www.pomegranate-press.co.uk/sussex/index.html.

 This website is periodically updated so please return from time to time.

 PLEASE NOTE: most of the ponds are on private land.
-Most can be viewed from an adjacent footpath.
+Most can be viewed from an adjacent footpath or bridleway.
 A few cannot.
 Do not trespass.
 Do not disturb the wildlife.
 Remember the Country Code.